fuzzybuttercup/Java1/README.md

 PhoneBook_C is programmed in C and implemnts linked lists and free and malloc for memory managment.

 For Critters we where given most of the code and where assigned to make a single critter for the existing game.
 My critter, located in Sheep.java, accesses protected data in the main game and manipulates it to win instantly.
-It can also be used in a typical fashion.
+These cheats can be disabled and my critter will run in a more typical fashion.